5 Common Health Problems Among Equines And How To Prevent Them

 Only equids are susceptible to this disease, and it can’t be passed on to other animals or humans.
 However, it can stay dormant in young equines and become infectious later, especially if the horse experiences too much stress.

 Preventing this disease in horses demands observing biosecurity, similar to preventing infections in humans.
 For instance, proper hygiene is crucial, so wash your hands before and after handling animals.
-Disinfecting equipment and close contact with the horses’ noses must also be prevented.
-If you’re keeping several thoroughbreds in the stable, isolate those that have traveled outside the area and monitor their health conditions frequently.
+Disinfecting equipment and prevent close contact with the horses’ noses.
+If you’re keeping several thoroughbreds in the stable, isolate those that have travelled outside the area.
+Actively monitor health conditions frequently.

 1. Laminitis

-Depending on the cause, laminitis can be prevented.
-For sepsis or inflammation-related laminitis, ice packs to cool the equine’s affected hoof may be done before addressing the potential cause of infection.
-For conditions that abnormalities in the endocrine system may cause, going to the vet for medical intervention and reducing the intake of certain carbohydrates may help.
 Using frog or frog and soles support may also reduce the risk of occurrence.
-In addition to a equine vet, a farrier is an excellent source of information surrounding the matter and should be able to assist with corrective trimming during and after an episode.
-To learn more about laminitis in horses visit our article here.
+In addition to a vet, a farrier is an excellent source of information surrounding the matter.
+A good farrier should be able to assist with corrective trimming during and after an episode.

 Conclusion

-Apart from keeping the environment clean and practicing proper hygiene, monitoring your horse’s diet and keeping your horse stress-free can help maintain its health.
-Additionally, knowing the symptoms, most of which are discussed in this article, can help alert you to call your vet for medical intervention.
-Knowing your horse’s health history and records as soon as it arrives at the stable and learning how to monitor signs can also help save lives.
+Horse health problems can impact all parts of life, and can strike at any time.
+Apart from keeping the environment clean and practising correct hygiene standards for control of infectious diseases, monitoring your horse’s diet and keeping your horse stress-free can help maintain its health.
+Additionally, knowing the symptom can help alert you to call your vet for medical intervention.
+Knowing your horse’s health history and records and learning how to monitor signs can also help save lives.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.